sjmiller8182/Warehousing-Stock-Tweet-Data/aws_cli/README.md

 # CLI Commands

 Details on the usage of the CLI for this project.
+This is built on the [AWS CLI](https://aws.amazon.com/cli/).

 * `create_cluster.sh`: This command spins up an EMR cluster.
 Optionally, takes a name as argument.
 Name of the cluster is written to `./cluster_name.txt`